Cornelius Brothers & Sister Rose

 Cornelius Brothers & Sister Rose was an American family soul singing group, from Dania Beach, Florida, United States.
 It was formed in 1970 and gained popularity in the early 1970s.
-It was composed of siblings Carter Cornelius, Eddie Cornelius, and Rose Cornelius, who were joined by sister, Billie Jo Cornelius, in 1972.
+It was composed of siblings Carter, Eddie, and Rose Cornelius, who were joined by their sister Billie Jo Cornelius in 1972.
 Cleveland E. Barrett (a childhood friend), an original member of the group, was killed in a car accident before their chart success.